-Upper Hutt City Council provides grants to not-for-profit organisations to support projects that enhance community services, programmes and events that promote a sense of community, or contribute to our community wellbeing.
+Upper Hutt City Council provides grants to local and regional not-for-profit organisations providing services in Upper Hutt.
+These grants support projects that enhance community services, programmes and events that promote a sense of community, or contribute to our community wellbeing.

 Council's three priority areas for funding are:

 - Can demonstrate a strong need for the service, programme or event and wide community benefit and/or

 - Has substantial volunteer involvement and self help and/or

 - Projects which promote a sense of community and contribute to community well-being

 Application period was between 15 June 2023 and 31 July 2023.

 Allocation meeting date was Thursday, 7 September 2023.
 There was $130,000 available to local and regional groups providing services in Upper Hutt and the average grant was approximately $3000.